by Dr. C.H. Weaver M.D. updated 1/2022

-Blood analyses of whole-genome cell-free DNA (cfDNA) can determine Molecular Progression of metastatic solid cancers a few weeks into treatment.
+Blood analyses of cell-free DNA (cfDNA) can determine Molecular Progression of cancer a few weeks into treatment.

 What if a simple blood test were available that could quickly determine when chemotherapy was ineffective?
-Research presented at the American Society of Clinical Oncology Annual Meeting on liquid biopsy analyses of serial changes in whole-genome cell free DNA suggests that such a blood test may soon become available.1,2
+Research using liquid biopsy analyses of serial changes in cell free DNA suggests cancer progression can be detected much earlier than with radiographic testing.1,2

 All medical imaging in this setting is designed to support comparisons over time, thus radiologists inspect new images to observe any changes compared with prior images from the same case.
 These visually observable changes in the shape, contour and density of the cancer are lagging indicators of what has already happened inside the patient biologically.
 The delay this creates in determining the effectiveness of any given therapy can expose patients to several courses of unnecessary chemotherapy, and all the side effects, in addition to a delay in getting access to potentially effective therapy.

 Blood contains an abundance of information about a patient's cancer and immune response, from cells including cell free DNA and small vesicles from the tumor and its environment.
 Advances in biology and technology enable a simple blood draw - a liquid biopsy - to provide clinically actionable information about cancer diagnosis and treatment.
 For example, doctors can already predict which patients with breast cancer don't benefit from receiving chemotherapy and other genomic biomarker tests can match the treatment to the cancer by identifying specific genomic abnormalities that can be targeted with a precision cancer medicine.3,4